quynhdinh/quynhdinh.github.io/_posts/2021-05-03-TIL-nice-problems.md

 ---
 I purchased Leetcode premium last week and trying to make the best out of it.
 Here are some problems I like.
 ### Course schedule III
+You are given some courses with time needed to learn and deadline day.
+You need to find out the logistic that you can take as many courses as possible.
+Output the max number of courses you can take.

 ### The number of island II
 You have a grid of size `H` and `W` and they are all water cells, you have `Q` queries, that each you transform the cell `x`, `y` to land.
 You output the number of land for each of the query.